Relintai/voxelman/README.md

 `https://github.com/Relintai/mesh_data_resource`: You get access to a bunch of properties, and methods that can manipulate meshes.\
 `https://github.com/Relintai/props`: You get access to a bunch of properties, and methods that can manipulate, and use props.\
 `https://github.com/Relintai/mesh_utils`: Lets you use lod levels higher than 4 by default.

-## Pre-built binaries

-You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
-It contains all my modules.

 ## Usage